mlrun/katacoda-scenarios/03-install-mlrun-kit/container_registry.md

 [MLRun](https://github.com/mlrun/mlrun) requires an accessible docker-registry (such as Docker Hub).
 The registry’s URL and credentials are provided to the applications via a Kubernetes secret.
+Select one of the methods below:

+**Configure Remote Registry (recommended)**

-Configure remote registry using the following command (edit with your information):
+Use the following command (edit with your own information):

 ```
 kubectl --namespace mlrun create secret docker-registry registry-credentials \